-How to overcome potential barriers for disabled members so they can participate in guiding activities
+How to remove potential barriers for disabled members so they can participate in guiding activities

-It is estimated that more than one in every twenty children has a disability*
+It is estimated that more than one in every twenty children are disabled*

-*According to a report from the Department of Work and Pensions 7% of children have a disability.
+*According to a report from the Department of Work and Pensions 7% of children are disabled.

-Not all disabilities will be immediately obvious to you or other girls in your unit.
-92% of all disabilities are not wheelchair-related.
+This isn’t a complete list, and it’s worth remembering that not all disabilities will be immediately obvious to you or to other girls in your unit.

 What you can do

-You can take small steps to make a big difference to the guiding experience for those with additional needs.
+You can take small steps to make a big difference to the guiding experience for disabled members.

 Promoting guiding to girls

-In some areas, girls with additional needs may be less likely to consider joining a unit.
-They may be worried that guiding won’t be able to adapt the programme to include them, or that they won’t have access to the same opportunities.
+Disabled girls may be less likely to consider joining a unit; they may be worried that guiding won’t be able to adapt activities to include them, or that they won’t have access to the same opportunities.

-Promoting guiding to teachers, parents, carers and friends of girls with additional needs is always a good start.
-Explain that around 20,000 of our existing members have additional needs.
+Promoting guiding to teachers, parents, carers and friends of disabled girls is always a good start.
+Explain that around 20,000 of our existing members are disabled or have long-term conditions.

-Share our inclusion guidance with parents or potential members who need reassurance about the processes and support in place for members with additional needs.
+Share our inclusion guidance for parents with potential members who need reassurance about the support in place for disabled members.

 Need more support?